 “That’s the best eye test I’ve ever had” ….Why do we hear this all the time?

-There are many reasons why an eye examination at Perspective is different to those you might have had before.
+There are many reasons why an eye examination at Perspective is different from those you might have had before.

-Experience – All of our optometrists have over 15 years’ experience, so there isn’t much they haven’t seen or dealt with before.
-They all complete many hours training every year on the latest techniques and clinical knowledge.
+Experience – All of our optometrists have over 20 years of experience, so there isn’t much they haven’t seen or dealt with before.
+They all complete many hours of training every year on the latest techniques and clinical knowledge.

 Equipment – We have the latest diagnostic equipment as used in hospital departments.
 We are still the only practice in Solihull to have a 3D OCT scanning system, and the experience how to interpret the results.